Web Development for Beginners >

 Summary

 Congratulations!
 You've reached the end of your web development short course.
-The last few days have been very exciting, and we hope you enjoyed this little journey as much as we did.
+We hope you enjoyed the journey as much as we did.

 We started with setting up your developer environment and writing our first few lines of code in it.
 Then we added HTML and data to it, followed by some CSS.
 Then there was more CSS to make the page pretty.
 Finally, we topped it off with some JavaScript magic and made the page come to life.